The Wischards at Essewelle

 A chirograph was a medieval document, which has been written in duplicate, triplicate or very occasionally quadruplicate (four times) on a single piece of parchment, with the Latin word “chirographum” (occasionally replaced by some other term) written across the middle, and then cut through to separate the parts.

 The King’s chirograph chest, or archa, contained records of transactions between Jews and Christians under the provisions of the 1233 Statute concerning Jews which specified that: “Loans contracted with Jews shall be by “chirograph only, not tally”.
 The Jew shall have the 1st part, with the seal of the Christian debtor attached; the Christian debtor the 2nd part; the 3rd part, the pes [foot] shall be put in the chest for safe keeping by both Christian and Jewish chirographers.
 A chirograph whose foot is not in the chest shall be invalid”.
 An archa had three padlocks and three sets of seals.
-Orignally archae were located in six or seven towns in England, including London, Oxford, and Canterbury.
+Originally archae were located in six or seven towns in England, including London, Oxford, and Canterbury.
 The Canterbury archa had been established in 1190.

 King Henry III died in November of 1272 and was succeeded by King Edward I. The last years of his father’s reign had been very tumultuous due to the Second Barons War and its aftermath and the new king wanted to restore law and order and begin to raise revenue from taxation.